SorinaHamidifar/TitanWorks/README.md

 # ================================
-# Project: IdeaForge — crafting res
+# Project: IdeaForge — crafting
 # Description:
 # A workshop of big ideas — crafting resilient software,
 # testing new technologies, and building projects that endure.